The products offered by SkinMedica can be overwhelming. Here is a quick break down on how to choose the right products for you.

 Second question: what type of skin do you have?
 Dry, oily, or combo?
 Acne-prone?

-TNS is the growth factor found in TNS Essentials (TNS plus antioxidant), and TNS Recovery (just the growth factor).
-If acne prone, the high concentration of vitamin C can predispose to break-outs, so TNS Recovery might be more suitable.
-TNS essentials pump problems?
+TNS is the growth factor found in TNS Advanced+, TNS Essentials (TNS plus antioxidant), and TNS Recovery (just the growth factor).
+If acne prone, the high concentration of vitamin C in TNS Essentials can predispose to break-outs, so TNS Recovery or TNS Advanced + might be more suitable.
+TNS Essentials or Advanced + pump problems?
 Try priming the pump by firmly pressing your finger over the 2 holes to keep product from dispensing, and depress the pump.
 This will help dislodge air bubbles that may have become trapped.
 Also store the product upside down.
 See 0:58 in this video

-Please note that the TNS essentials lasts approximately 6 weeks of twice a day use, and I cannot accept returns if you have used most of the bottle.
+Please note that the TNS Essentials and Advanced + lasts approximately 6 weeks of twice a day use, and I cannot accept returns if you have used most of the bottle.

 Go with the highest concentration of retinoid that you can tolerate.
 If retinoid naïve, I recommend the Retinol 0.25, starting weekly and going up from there.
 The goal is work up your tolerance to use every night.
 Wait 20 minutes after washing your face to decrease irritation risk.
 Remember that other exfoliating treatments can increase irritation risk as well, such as using the AHA/BHA exfoliating cleanser.
 Use 1-2 pumps, apply to face and neck, avoiding the eye area.

-The TNS essentials has an antioxidant in it (the pale yellow side), so no separate antioxidant is needed.
-If using the TNS Recovery, then the Vitamin CE complex or Lumivive system would be your antioxidant.
-The Lumivive system is the new generation of antioxidants.
+The TNS Essentials and Advanced + have an antioxidant in it (the pale yellow/white side), so no separate antioxidant is needed.
+If using the TNS Recovery, then the Lumivive system would be your antioxidant.
+The Lumivive system is the new generation of antioxidants that also protects against blue light and pollution.

 This stands for targeted treatments.
 If you have uneven pigmentation, Lytera is SkinMedica's non-hydroquinone solution.
 You do not have to cycle off of Lytera like you do with hydroquinone.
 This is also where you apply any prescription medications for the skin.